 3) I want others to know that it’s ok to struggle and have a hard time.
 Sometimes I get this vibe that if you’re not happy all the time then you’re doing something wrong and that is not the case.
 You literally cannot always choose to be happy.
 Our trials can be downright hard and instead of acting like we have it all together or that our lives are perfect we should take them for what they are and feel what they make us feel while also learning from them and trying to do and be better because of what they put us through.

 I became a board member of Mission Fortify in April of 2018 and served until it disassembled in July of 2019.
-Mission Fortify was a non-profit organization that focuses on helping pre-missionaries, early returned missionaries, and returned missionaries of the LDS faith.
+Mission Fortify was a non-profit organization that focuses on helping pre-missionaries, early returned missionaries, and returned missionaries of The Church of Jesus Christ.

 I was born and raised in Utah.
-I am married to a wonderful, hard-working man who will be applying to medical school this summer.
+I am married to a wonderful, hard-working man who will be starting medical school this summer.
 We have two beautiful daughters that keep my world going round.
 I graduated from Weber State with a degree in Athletic Therapy.
 My love for Mexican food grew to a new level from serving in McAllen, and it’s where I learned how to speak Spanish AKA “Tex-Mex”.
-I currently work at the Ogden Temple as a Houskeeper, and it is truly the best job ever.
 I love playing sports, especially soccer.
-I will never say no to a chocolate chip cookie and I could eat gummy berry lifesavers every day.
+I will never say no to a chocolate chip cookie.
 I enjoy being outdoors – I grew up camping, boating, and snowmobiling.
 Sewing, baking cakes, and photography are a few of my hobbies.
 I am a HIGH Fitness instructor and love sharing my passion for it.
 I like watching movies, preferably a comedy, action, or Disney.
 My husband and I are huge Utah Jazz fans.
 I can sing almost every Celine Dion song word for word.
 I am a lover of bright, colorful socks and will rarely be found barefoot.